-Foster care requires a dedicated individual or family to take a greyhound into their home assisting the greyhound to learn behaviours that are desirable in a domestic pet.
+Foster care requires a dedicated individual or family to take a greyhound into their home, assisting the greyhound to learn behaviours that are desirable in a domestic pet.
 Foster carers assist the greyhound with the transition from life in a kennel environment to life in a family home.

-The next step is to get ready to train!
+The next step: get ready to foster!

 We've found a forever home for your foster greyhound!